Texas Environmental Excellence Awards

 These Texas Environmental Excellence Awards (TEEA) celebrate the efforts of citizens, communities, businesses, and organizations to preserve and protect the Texas environment.
 The public may nominate an individual, community, company, or organization for an award.
 They can also nominate themselves.

 Each year the Texas Environmental Excellence Awards are given to honor achievements in environmental preservation and protection.
 As the state's highest environmental honor, the Office of the Governor and TCEQ commissioners recognize outstanding projects from nine diverse categories:

 - Water Conservation

-Since 1993, the TEEA program (funded by registration fees from the TCEQ Environmental Trade Fair and Conference) has honored more than 190 successful environmental projects and efforts.
+Since 1993, the TEEA program (funded by registration fees from the TCEQ Environmental Trade Fair and Conference) has honored over 200 successful environmental projects and efforts.

 In the spring, the Governor’s Blue Ribbon Committee works with TCEQ staff and the Office of the Governor to recommend winners based on a set of award criteria.
 The committee is composed of leaders in public and private industry with expertise in environmental policy and practices.

 Recognition of Award Winners

 The TCEQ will host a banquet on May 6, 2015, to honor award winners.
 Held in Austin as part of the Environmental Trade Fair and Conference, this celebration of environmental achievements is hosted by the commissioners of the TCEQ.